 A block trade is a single purchase or sale of a large volume of financial assets.
-Just how many shares are in a block trade deal?
 A block, as defined by the New York Stock Exchange’s Rule 127.10, is a minimum of 10,000 shares of stock.
-For bonds and penny stocks, a block trade usually involves at least $200,000 worth of a given fixed-income security.
+For bonds, a block trade usually involves at least $200,000 worth of a given fixed-income security.

-Typically though, the number of shares in a block trade is far higher.
+Though 10,000 shares is the operative figure, the number of shares involved in most block trades is far higher.
 Individuals typically don’t execute block trades.
-Rather, they most often come from institutional investors, such as mutual funds, hedge funds or other large-scale investors.
+Rather, they most often come from institutional investors, such as mutual funds, hedge funds, or other large-scale investors.

-These trades are often so large that they can move the market in a given security.
-If a pension fund manager, for example, plans to sell a million shares of a particular stock without sparking a broader market selloff, selling all those shares on a public market will take time.
+Block trades are often so large that they can move the market for a given security.
+If a pension fund manager, for example, plans to sell one million shares of a particular stock without sparking a broader market selloff, selling all those shares on a public market will take some time.

-During that time, the price of the shares the manager is selling will go down, simply as a result of the sale that they are making.
+During that process, the value of the shares the manager is selling will likely go down — the market sees a drop in demand, and values decrease accordingly.
 Sometimes, the manager will sell even more slowly.
-But that creates the risk that other traders will identify the institution or the fund who’s selling.
-Then those investors might short the stock to take advantage of the manager’s selling.
+But that creates the risk that other traders will identify the institution or the fund behind the sale.
+Then, those investors might short the stock to take advantage.

 Those same risks exist for a fund manager who is buying large blocks of a given security on a public market.
-The purchase itself can drive up the price.
+The purchase itself can drive up the price, again, as the market sees an increase in demand.
 And if the trade attracts attention, other traders may front-run the manager’s purchases.

 How Block Trades Are Executed

-That’s why many large institutions conduct their block trades through block trade facilities, dark pools, or blockhouses.
-They all have expertise in both initiating and executing very large trades, without making a major — and costly – impact on the price of a given stock or bond.
+Many large institutions conduct their block trades through block trade facilities, dark pools, or block houses, in an effort to avoid influencing the market.
+Most of those institutions typically have expertise in both initiating and executing very large trades, without having a major — and costly — effect on the price of a given security.

-Every one of these non-public exchange services operates according to its own rules, but what they have in common is that they have a set of relationships with hedge funds and other large traders who can buy and sell large blocks of securities.
-By connecting these large buyers and sellers, blockhouses and dark pools offer the ability to make sometimes enormous trades without roiling the markets.
+Every one of these non-public exchange services operates according to its own rules when it comes to block trades, but what they have in common is relationships with hedge funds and others that can buy and sell large blocks of securities.
+By connecting these large buyers and sellers, blockhouses and dark pools offer the ability to make often enormous trades without roiling the markets.